IntersectMBO/lsm-tree/doc/format-run.md

 The fields of the header are serialized in native byte order.

-Note: The hash functions currently only support up to 2^32 bits, corresponding to a maximum bloom filter size of 512MB.
-In anticipation of this restriction being lifted, the bit size field is larger than that.
+The maximum filter size is 2^48 bits, corresponding to 32 Terabytes.
 The family of hash functions to use is implied by the format version.

 The filter bit vector itself is organised as a whole number of 64 bit words.